-5.3 Candidates with some disabilities might need to take supervised breaks.
+5.3 Candidates with some disabilities might benefit from taking supervised breaks.
 A break can be taken outside the examination room, but the candidate must be supervised at all times.
 When a break takes place, the timing of the candidate's examination should be stopped and re-started when the candidate is able to continue.

-Supervised breaks may be considered in addition to allowing extra time.
-Supervised breaks may be appropriate for a candidate with poor concentration skills or other medical reasons.
+Supervised breaks may be considered as an alternative to, or in addition to, a request for extra time.
+Supervised breaks may be appropriate for a candidate with poor concentration skills or other medical or psychological reasons.